San Marcos Growers LogoSan Marcos Growers

 Beaucarnea is a genus of plants distributed only within Mexico and central America (Guatemala, Belize, Honduras and possibly Nicaragua) and this species is native to dry areas of Guatemala, Honduras and Nicaragua.
 Some have combined Beaucarnea into the related genus, Nolina, but we follow the treatment noted by Colin Walker in theIllustrated Handbook of Succulent Plants: Monocotyledons (edited by Urs Eggli, Springer, 2001) who notes that "Rowley considered Beaucarnea and Calibanus to be synonymous with Nolina.
 However the cpDNA data strongly indicates that Beaucarnea and Calibanus are closely related but distinct from Nolina … Nolina, with 3-locular ovaries, is considered basal to the other genera.
 Like Dasylirion, Beaucarnea has 3-winged 1 locular nutlets."
 The name for the genus honors Jean-Baptiste Beaucarne, a 19th century Belgian plant collector and horticulturist who first collected a flowering specimen of this plant.
 The French botanist Charles Antoine Lemaire came up with this name when he described Beaucarnea gracilis in L'illustration horticole in 1861 from plants already in cultivation that he had called Pincenectitia (also Pincecnitia.
 Pincinectia and Pincenectiua).
 Other common names for this species include Guatemala Pony Tail, Curly Pony Tail, and Izote (a named shared with some yuccas).
 The specific epithet American botanist Joseph Nelson Rose gave when he described the species references the location that his fellow botanist William Ashbrook Kellerman collected the Type Plant specimen in a rocky ravine on the south side of the Sierra de las Minas, opposite El Rancho in Guatemala.

-This information about Beaucarnea guatemalensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Beaucarnea guatemalensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]